Beard Dye Comparison

 Temporary dyes: the name says it all: they don’t last more than a day.
 The upside: they are usually quick and easy to apply without any harsh ingredients or noticeable side effects while giving you more control to create a natural look.
 The downside: you have to apply it daily.

 Based on Amazon customer reviews, we’ve looked at the pros and cons of the different products.
 Here is what the customers had to say:

 Blackbeard for Men: Full disclosure: this is our own product.
 We are extremely pleased with the wonderful feedback we’ve received because we have worked very hard to make this product all it can be and are very appreciative of the fact that our customers have noticed and rewarded us with many five-star reviews.
-Blackbeard’s downside, of course, is the fact that it’s a temporary beard color.
+Blackbeard’s downside, of course, is that it’s a temporary beard color.
 In other words, it needs to be reapplied every day.
 Luckily, this generally takes under a minute.
 And unlike most dyes, Blackbeard for Men also is great for eyebrows.

 Grizzly Mountain Beard Dye: This gets high marks for its natural ingredients, which make allergic reactions unlikely — something the customers reviewing the product definitely appreciate.
 On the downside, it takes several applications to have any results at all.
 Also, several people complained that it turned their beard green.

 Godefroy Color Tint Kit: Also very high marks for this one.
 Good ingredients.
 Good reviews.
 Satisfied customers.
 The one thing we found baffling was the fact that 95% of the reviews were from women using it on their eyebrows and hardly any men seem to use it for their beards.
 This gives us pause and makes us wonder if there’s something we don’t know.